Westlake-DL/DL-Course-2024/README.md

 ## Course Work

 - **Weekly Homeworks** (20%)
   - There are ten weekly homework assignments, each worth 2%.
+The answers of all assignments will be provided at the end of the term.

 - **Project Proposal** (30%)
   - You need to make a project proposal. **You are encouraged to start early**!

 - **Project Presentation** (50%)
-  - You need to make a presentation on the project and submit the associated reports, slides, and codes.
+  - You need to make a presentation on the project and submit the associated reports (or papers), slides, and codes (or demos).

 ## Documentation